Philippines–United States Visiting Forces Agreement: Status of the agreement

 On February 11, 2020, Philippine President Rodrigo Duterte formally announced to the United States embassy in Manila that he was ending the pact, with termination to take effect in 180 days unless agreed otherwise during that time.
 Duterte has in the past shown admiration for both the Russian Armed Forces, as well as the Chinese People's Liberation Army, despite the fact that the Philippines and China are embroiled in a dispute in the South China Sea regarding sovereignty over the Spratly Islands.
 In June 2020, the Philippine government reversed this decision and announced that it would maintain the agreement.
-In November, 2020, Philippine President Rodrigo Duterte ordered an extra six months “To enable us to find a more enhanced, mutually beneficial, mutually agreeable, and more effective and lasting arrangement on how to move forward in our mutual defense”.
+In November, 2020, Philippine President Rodrigo Duterte ordered an extra six months "To enable us to find a more enhanced, mutually beneficial, mutually agreeable, and more effective and lasting arrangement on how to move forward in our mutual defense".

-In a speech on February 12, 2021, President Duterte addressed himself to the U.S. on this saying, “I would like to put on notice if there’s an American agent here that from now on, you want the Visiting Forces Agreement done?
-Well, you have to pay”.
-He went on to say, “It’s a shared responsibility but your share of responsibility does not come free because after all when the war breaks out, we all pay,” Foreign Affaires Secretary Teodoro Locsin had said a few days earlier that the Philippines and the U.S. would soon meet to "iron out whatever differences we have”, declining to elaborate further.
+In a speech on February 12, 2021, President Duterte addressed himself to the US on this saying, "I would like to put on notice if there's an American agent here that from now on, you want the Visiting Forces Agreement done?
+Well, you have to pay".
+He went on to say, "It's a shared responsibility but your share of responsibility does not come free because after all when the war breaks out, we all pay," Foreign Affairs Secretary Teodoro Locsin had said a few days earlier that the Philippines and the US would soon meet to "iron out whatever differences we have", declining to elaborate further.
 Duterte's statement was criticized by Senator Panfilo Lacson and Vice President Leni Robredo over "extortion" remark.
 On February 13, the international news magazine The Diplomat published a podcast episode discussing the matter.

 On July 30, 2021, President Duterte ordered the reinstatement of the agreement.